learn-co-curriculum/ruby-project-mode-guideline/README.md

 shouldn't find yourself mocking up all the pages of the app before you've written a line of code.
 4. Deploy!
 You should deploy something on the first day, and every day after that.
+5. Do not design, only use features that [Bootstrap](http://getbootstrap.com/) provides.
+Do not do custom styling, Flatiron will buy you a [Wrap Bootstrap Theme](https://wrapbootstrap.com/).

 ##### Frameworks and Huge gems